giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 constraints and that are located at the higher levels of the bottleneck structure (since from the MBA property, these yield higher performance).
-Then using requirement R3B, it can query the ALTO server again to obtain the expected performance on each of the selected paths.
+Then using requirement R3B, it could query the ALTO server again to obtain the expected performance on each of the selected paths.
 -->